sun-data/aastex/docs/index.rst

-        rf"The speed of light is \speedOfLight. " rf"Here is a reference to Section {intro}. " rf"Here is a reference to Figure {figure}. " rf"\lipsum[2-2]"
+        rf"The speed of light is \speedOfLight. " rf"Here is a reference to Section {intro}. " rf"Here is a reference to Figure {figure}. " rf"Here is an acronym: \NASA. "
+        rf"Here is the acronym again: \NASA. " rf"\lipsum[2-2]"
     )
     intro.append(figure)